Book same-day appointments — Call (03) 7057 7284

 The most common causes of shoulder pain include rotator cuff injuries (tears, tendinopathy, or impingement), frozen shoulder (adhesive capsulitis), shoulder bursitis, AC joint injuries, labral tears, and referred pain from the cervical spine.
 Accurate diagnosis by a physiotherapist or osteopath is the first step to effective treatment.

-Can physiotherapy fix a rotator cuff injury?
+Can physiotherapy help with a rotator cuff injury?

 Yes.
 Most rotator cuff injuries — including partial tears, tendinopathy, and impingement — respond very well to physiotherapy.
 Treatment includes manual therapy, targeted strengthening, and progressive loading programmes.
 Full rotator cuff tears may require surgical consultation, but physiotherapy is essential both before and after surgery.